mogenslund/liquid/resources/help/keymappings.md

 When typing C-space a typeahead screen is shown with the following keybindings:

   space:      Space is considered a "wildcard" in typeahead, so "some g" will match: "Something".
-  C-k:        Select next result
+  C-n:        Select next result
-  C-i:        Select previous result
+  C-p:        Select previous result
   C-g:        Quit Command Typeahead
   enter:      Choose the selected result.
 If it is a snippet, the result will be pasted.
               If it is a command it will be executed.
 If it is a buffer, the buffer will be chosen.